 Types of Studies that Qualify as Human Subject Research

-If you need a determination of whether your study qualifies as human subject research, see Worksheet HRP-309: Human Research Determination for more information.
+If you need a determination of whether your study qualifies as human subject research, see Worksheet HRP-310: Human Research Determination for more information.
 Note – PPHS makes the ultimate determination in cases as to whether an activity constitutes Human Research subject to IRB oversight.

-Requests to Rely on External IRBs
+Requests to Rely (R2R) on an External IRB

-Note, all human subject research protocols being reviewed by an external IRB, must first be submitted to the PPHS office through Ideate.
+Note, all human subject research protocols being reviewed by an external IRB, must first be submitted to the PPHS office through RUTH.
 For detailed guidance on the Request to Rely (R2R) process, click here.

 When an external IRB is used, ISMMS only cedes study review to the external IRB.
 ISMMS remains responsible for review of local requirements including conflict of interest reviews, conditional office review, state law, institutional policy and education requirements.